Marni1/Marni1/README.md

 -->
 # 🏋️‍♂️About me
 I am a self-taught front-end developer.
 I have completed many courses on web development online.Now I am looking for my first job in IT, constantly improving my skills.<br><br><br>
-In addition to my interests in front-end development in my free time I like to play sports (mainly football and fitness).
+In addition to my interests in front-end development in my free time I like to play sports (mainly football).
 # 🌱 I’m currently learning
 Typescript.